 It is just not the same when you are on someone else’s schedule.
 This is one of the reasons we choose to take road trips.
-Road trips offer much more than just freedom, they offer a sense of adventure and discovery, ample amount of quality time with yourself and your travel mates and most importantly those moments of self revelations and actualisations that come only in serene solitude.
+Road trips offer much more than just freedom, they offer a sense of adventure and discovery on winding, open roads and off-road trails alike, ample amount of quality time with yourself and your travel mates and most importantly those moments of self revelations and actualisations that come only in serene solitude.

 If there is a place to take road trips, it is probably Iceland.
 Scores of people visit the country to witness the Northern Lights.
 Cait went during the month of November where daylight was very limited, but I feel if you want to take a road trip, the best time to visit is during the summers (May-August).
 The infamous midnight moon helps you ensure you make the most of your day and bears extra brownie points for those photography enthusiasts.
 Below is a short itinerary of a memorable drive through Route 1 (or the Iceland Ring Road):